Skip to content

 The first decision is whether each device is on, off, or in standby.
 A powered-off device is the easy case: do not turn it on, photograph the cables in place, label every port, bag the unit.
 A powered-on device is the hard case: the screen content, the running processes, the active network connections and the contents of RAM are all evidence that will be gone the second power is removed.
 Standby is the worst case because waking the device can trigger a screen lock or a re-encryption that destroys the live decryption keys held in RAM.

-The responder kit, kept in a sealed case at the cyber cell, is small and standardised.
+The responder kit is small and standardised, kept in a sealed case at the cyber cell.
 Faraday bags in three sizes (phone, tablet, laptop).
 Hardware write blockers (Tableau T35u or WiebeTech UltraBlock are the common ones in Indian SFSLs).
 A forensic laptop with FTK Imager and Magnet RAM Capture preloaded.
 Verified-clean target disks, sanitised before each job to NIST SP 800-88 Clear.
 Anti-static evidence bags, tamper-evident tape, labels, chain-of-custody forms (BNSS Form 16 series for search and seizure), a known-good USB power bank to keep laptops alive in transport, and a stills camera plus video camera for BNSS Section 105 compliance.
+The kit's contents map directly onto the hardware classes covered in Computer Hardware Fundamentals for Forensic Examiners; the IT Act sections that authorise the seizure itself are in Cyber Crime Taxonomy and the IT Act 2000.

 Order of volatility under RFC 3227

-RFC 3227 is the closest thing digital forensics has to a constitution.
-It lays out the order in which evidence should be collected on a live system, from the most volatile to the least.
+RFC 3227 specifies the order in which evidence must be collected on a live system, from the most volatile to the least persistent.
 The ordering is built around how long each artefact survives once the system state changes.

 Survive nanoseconds.
 Realistically not capturable on commodity hardware; treated as out of scope for field response.